LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

-The Cell and Molecular Biology (CMB) degree is for students with a passion for the life sciences who want to receive research experience as an undergraduate.
-CMB is focused on determining how cells develop and function, as well as the application of this knowledge in fields such as biotechnology, pharmacology, and biomedicine.
+The Cell and Molecular Biology (CMB) degree is for students with a passion for the life sciences who want to gain extensive research experience as an undergraduate.
+CMB focuses on determining how cells develop and function, and how biomolecules, such as DNA, RNA and proteins, interact under normal and pathological conditions.
+CMB also explores the applications of this knowledge in fields such as biotechnology, medicine/pharmacology, and genomics.

 Why Study CMB at Grand Valley?

 - The CMB graduating class is consistently ranked in the top 10 percent of life science programs in the country by the Educational Testing Service.